edev/sira/security.md

 # Logging into managed nodes

 Sira logs into managed nodes the same way you would log into them yourself: it asks OpenSSH to connect to the target system, and your OpenSSH configuration does the rest.
 Sira deliberately disallows password-based SSH authentication, leaving the more secure key-based authentication as the logical choice for most users.
 (In Sira's documention, we refer to this as the **client access key**.)
-However, you are free to configure your nodes to use some other form of authentication within OpenSSH if you prefer.
+However, you are free to configure your nodes to use some other form of authentication within OpenSSH if you prefer, as long as Sira on the control node can access managed nodes without requiring a password at runtime.

 # Running actions on managed nodes